 There’s also drinks with foam and nitro coffee from Smile Tiger.
 “There will be lots of plays on classic rum cocktails,” says Saunders.
 “We’re trying to get away from the syrups and infusions and go back to classic cocktails with simple ingredients.
 We have an eclectic wine list — not standard varietals — and four beers on tap, including a Belgian Trappist, and a couple of bottles.”

 The menu, at the time of the original story, was a small one, focussed on Caribbean flavours and techniques.
 “I’d call it a grazing menu,” says Saunders.
 There was flank steak on a stick, ceviche, curried plantain and rum-butter jerk wings and other relatively simple preparations that are designed for sharing.

 Now, like many restaurants, the menu has been reined in a bit given the circumstances.
 “Right now, we have meat and cheeses as charcuterie boards, a warm olive plate, and hummus.
 They are simple snacks that go well with cocktails,” Saunders says.

 To know where Sugar Run is and how to get in, you’ll have to get out your phone, says Saunders.

 “Follow us on Facebook and @sugarrunbar on Instagram.
 We’ll be leaking the information because we do want you to be able to find us,” he says with a laugh.
 “It’ll be pretty easy to figure out.”

-will be open daily 5 p.m. to 2 a.m.
+will be open daily 5 p.m. to 2 a.m. is open Wednesday to Saturday, 8 p.m. to 2 a.m.
 You can visit their website at sugarrun.ca. ]